pace-neutrons/Horace/documentation/user_docs/docs/manual/Observing_SQW_data.rst

 ############################################################################################################
-Observing SQW data stored in files and obtaining information about SQW files and objects and their contents.
+Observing SQW data stored in files and obtaining information about SQW files and objects and their contents
 ############################################################################################################

 .. |SQW| replace:: S(**Q**, :math:`\omega{}`)